 What just happened?

 We have now created an HTML5 multiple file upload form using HTML5 attributes and Zend form elements.
-We have also applied a filter trename the uploaded files and have also seen how filters work in multiple file uploads.
+We have also applied a filter to rename the uploaded files and have also seen how filters work in multiple file uploads.

 Q1.
 Which of the following methods is a newly supported HTML5 input type?